microsoft/MicrosoftLearnStudentAmbassadors/README.md

 [Get started now](https://mvp.microsoft.com/apply)

-## 🧠 Request for resources or questions?

-If you have a special request for content or resources to be added in this playbook, please contact Elizabeth Pappalardo, Community Program Manager at epappalardo@microsoft.com.

 ## 🎒 Presentation Decks
 If you are speaking to a group of students, please utilize the student ready deck below to help you deliver the best presentation to your audience.